RauliL/plorth/docs/api.md

   <dd>any</dd>
 </dl>

-Prints top-most value of the stack to stdout with terminating new line.
+Prints the topmost value of the stack to stdout with a terminating new line.

 ---